-Subsequent to initial recognition, contributions receivable are reported at amortized cost, unless the NFP has elected subsequent fair value measurement of the receivable under ASC 825-10 (refer to NP
+Subsequent to initial recognition, contributions receivable are reported at amortized cost, unless the NFP has elected subsequent fair value measurement of the receivable under ASC 825-10 (refer to NP 7.3.4).

-7.3.4).
 According to AAG-NFP 5.193, this is similar to accounting for trade receivables due in one year or more.
 If the expectation of uncollectibility of the cash flows increases (and thus, the NFP believes the expected future cash flows will be lower than initially estimated), it would establish an allowance for uncollectible receivables.
 Note that the allowance for uncollectible contributions receivable only includes amounts determined to be uncollectible after initial recognition; it does not include the amounts that were determined to be uncollectible in the initial measurement process as stated in ASC 958-310-50-2.
-Revisions in the initial expectation of collectability are reported as bad debt expense.
+Downward revisions in the initial expectation of collectability are reported as a loss or an expense (bad debt) corresponding to the appropriate net asset class.
+According to ASC 958-310-45-3, because expenses may only be reported in net assets without donor restriction, uncollectible amounts should be reported as losses if they are decreases in net assets with donor restriction.
+Since most contributions receivable are donor-restricted because of the implied time restriction (see NP 6.7.1), revisions in the initial expectation of collectibility of contributions receivable should be reported as losses rather than expenses.

-The discount computed at initial recognition is not revised to reflect market conditions at each measurement date.
+Unless the NFP has elected subsequent fair value measurement under ASC 825-10, the discount computed at initial recognition is not revised to reflect market conditions at each measurement date.
 Instead, it is amortized over the receivable's scheduled term, typically using the interest method, as described in ASC 835-30-35-2, although AAG-NFP 5.195 indicates that other methods could also be used if the results are not materially different.
 ASC 958-310-35-6 requires the increase in the receivable due to the interest amortization to be reported as additional contribution income (rather than as interest income).
 The increase in the carrying amount of the receivable increases the net asset class in which the promise was originally reported.